Effects of Jamming Attacks on Wireless Networked Control Systems Under Disturbance: Conclusion

 \section{Conclusion}

 We explored the networked control problem under jamming attacks with time-varying interference power.
-Specifically, we investigated the joint effects of jamming attacks and disturbance, and obtained conditions under which the first moment of the state stays bounded.
-Our results indicate that if the disturbance is known to be bounded, larger average jamming interference powers can be allowed.
+Specifically, we investigated the effects of jamming attacks on systems that are subject to disturbance, and obtained conditions under which the first moment of the state stays bounded.
+Our results indicate that if the disturbance is known to be bounded, stability of a system can be guaranteed under larger average jamming interference powers.

+Our results can be extended for the case where multiple wireless channels are used for the transmission of state and control data.
+In such cases, increasing the number of channels through which the plant and the controller communicate can increase the level of tolerance against certain jamming attack scenarios.

 One of our future research directions is to increase robustness properties of the overall system by utilizing predictive control approaches proposed previously in \cite{feng2017resilient}.
 Another future work is to provide an analysis of the networked control system under time-varying transmission powers.
 In this line of research, for a wireless networked control problem without attacks, \cite{varma2017stochastic} recently explored stability and energy-efficiency under time-varying transmission powers.